8 Stay-Healthy Tips for the Holiday Season

 1. Modify your eating times to keep up with the sporadic mealtimes of the holidays.

 Holidays are a great time lounge, sleep in, and enjoy your family time, which is all great!
 However, you can still keep up your healthy lifestyle and relax.
 Often times, sleeping in leads to later breakfasts at, for example, 10:30, which results in skipping lunch and having dinner at 3:30.
-In order to keep your blood sugar steady without going too heavy on the calories, try having a morning snack before your late breakfast with the fam.
+In order to keep your blood sugar steady without going too heavy on the calories, try having a morning snack before your late breakfast with the fam and stay-healthy.
 This way you won’t be famished by the time brunch rolls around.
 This will help you avoid overdoing it on brunch.
 Then enjoy your 3 P.M. meal and have another snack at 8 P.M.

 2. Keep your eye on the fun, not the food.